NarrativeContentGroup/ansible-django/README.md

 ## Requirements

-These are included in the meta file, so they will need to be in the roles directory, installed from the following locations
+The following roles need to be in the roles directory, installed from the following locations

     - name: mnn.nginx
       src: https://github.com/MotherNatureNetwork/ansible-nginx.git